Shaggy Rogers: Character description

 Shaggy has a characteristic speech pattern marked by his frequent use of the filler word "like" and a pubescent voice that often cracks.
 His catchphrase is the nonsense word "Zoinks!", used to express surprise or alarm.
 In the show, he is the only protagonist with facial hair, which consists of a rough goatee.
 His signature attire consists of a baggy green V-neck T-shirt, loose maroon or brown bell-bottom pants, and black shoes.
 In The 13 Ghosts of Scooby-Doo and early made-for-TV films, he wears a red V-neck and blue jeans.

 Like his dog Scooby, Shaggy is characterized as being able to be bribed with Scooby Snacks due to his large appetite and love for food.
-He and Scooby justify their hunger by insisting that "Being in a constant state of terror makes us constantly hungry!" in Scooby-Doo on Zombie Island.
-Shaggy's favorite meal is an "extra cheese pizza with pickles," as revealed in the TV film Scooby-Doo!
+Shaggy's favorite meal is an "extra cheese pizza with pickles", as revealed in the TV film Scooby-Doo!
 Abracadabra-Doo.
 In Scooby-Doo! and the Monster of Mexico, it is revealed by Fred that the reason Shaggy eats so much (while maintaining his slender physique) is his "high metabolism".
 However, in Scooby-Doo: Behind the Scenes, it is stated by Fred that the real reason Shaggy is so skinny is because he is a vegetarian (a reference to Casey Kasem's veganism).
 The episode "A Clue for Scooby-Doo" from his debut series Scooby-Doo, Where Are You! revealed that his taste for unlikely foods (such as chocolate-covered hot dogs and liverwurst "a la mode") is a consequence of a young Shaggy receiving a garbage disposal unit for his first toy.